Kulottunga I: Revolt in Sri Lanka

 According to the Mahavamsa, the Cholas were driven out of Lanka in the 15th year of Vijayabahu which coincides with the accession date of Kulottunga.
 Therefore, it would seem that the Sinhalese king took the opportunity to attack the Chola forces in the island nation at a time when the kingdom under Kulottunga was dealing with multiple revolts and attacks in the mainland.
-In 1070 CE, Vijayabahu attacked the Chola forces from his enclave in the Rohana district and defeated them.
+In 1070, Vijayabahu attacked the Chola forces from his enclave in the Rohana district and defeated them.
 He sent two armies, one from Mahanagakula via Dakkinadesa, and the other via the well known route along Mahavali-Ganga.
-These armies defeated the Chola forces or what was left of them and captured Anuradhapura and Polonnaruwa.
-After his victory over the Cholas, Vijayabahu got himself anointed in Anuradhapura.
+These armies defeated the Chola forces and captured Anuradhapura and Polonnaruwa.Cholas were forced to dispatch an expedition from mainland to recapture the settlements in Northern Ceylon and carry the attack back into Rohana.
+What had begun as the profitable incursion and the occupation was now deteriorating into desperate attempts to retain a foothold in the north.
+The occupation ended in Chola Withdrawal after the further series of indecisive clashes After this, Vijayabahu got himself anointed in Anuradhapura.
 A few months later he moved to Polonnaruwa, renamed it as Vijayarajapura, made it his capital, and declared himself king of the island nation.

 Unlike the epigraphs of his predecessors, like Rajaraja Chola I, Rajendra Chola I and Rajadhiraja Chola I, that describe the details of their expeditions to the island nation, Kulottunga's inscriptions are generally silent in regards to Lanka or with regards to any campaigns or wars against the Sinhalese rulers.
 According to Sastri, Kulottunga was content with keeping the Chola empire from disintegrating on the mainland and was not that affected with the loss of the island nation.

 It is of interest to note that Vijayabahu married Lilavati, the daughter of Jagatipala, a former ruler of Rohana, after she escaped from the Cholas and returned to the island kingdom.
 Jagatipala was originally a prince of Ayodhya who had migrated to Lanka and become ruler of Rohana.
 He was slain on the battlefield during the Lankan expeditions of Kulottunga's predecessor, Rajadhiraja Chola I, when the Sinhalese kingdom lost four crowns in quick succession.
 At that time, this princess along with her aunt or mother was taken captive by the Chola forces.
 These events are described in great detail in the Mahavamsa and in an inscription of Rajadhiraja Chola I.